 After briefing those skeptical employees on the security and deemed export rules, they still refused to acknowledge the importance of protecting our technology and continued to believe that the deemed export rules were nothing more than someone at our firm trying to hype their position to justify their existence at the company.
 I’m sure many of you out there know people like this at your companies or have run across those who think this way.

-Today, employers must understand that even the slightest exposure to technology or information by a company to any foreign national can trigger the deemed export rule and cause the company to violate U.S. export regulations.
+Today, employers must understand that even the slightest exposure of technology or information by a company to any foreign national can trigger the deemed export rule and cause the company to violate U.S. export regulations.
 Such a release could cause criminal and civil penalties as well as incarceration for employees involved in the violation.

 The Deemed Export Rule Defined